WICG/private-network-access/permission_prompt/explainer.md

 This would instruct the browser to allow the fetch even though the scheme is non-secure and obtain a connection to the target server.
 This ensures the feature cannot be abused to bypass mixed content in general.

-If the remote IP address does not belong to the IP address space specified as the privateNetworkAccess option value, then the request is failed.
+If the remote IP address does not belong to the IP address space specified as the `targetAddressSpace` option value, then the request is failed.

 ### Preflight